adam-ber-11/godot-project-statistics/README.md

 * Number and size of resources.
 * Display the size of resources in a pie chart.
 * Exclude files or directories from generating statistics.
+* Sort rows by any column (by pressing its header).

+## Instalation

+This plugin is available in the [Godot Asset Library](https://godotengine.org/asset-library/asset/5033) and can be downloaded dicectly in the editor.

 ## Configuration